Actindo-AG/Documentation/DataHub/UserInterface/01_DataModel.md

-# Data Model
+# Data model

 *DataHub > Data model*

 The *Data model* menu entry is used to manage the *DataHub* data models.

 The *Data model* user interface is composed of the following tabs: